luminastudy/llm/create-course.md

 ## Tips for LLMs

 - **Handle non-text files**: If the user provides a file that is not plain text (e.g., PDF, image, Word document), extract the text content first before attempting to read or process it
+- **No manual numbering**: Do NOT include chapter or section numbering (e.g., "Chapter 1", "1.1", "Ch 1") in block titles.
+The structure and order are defined by the schema's relationship mechanisms, not by numbering
 - **Always fetch first**: NEVER assume you know the schema structure.
 Always fetch and analyze the schema before generating any content
 - **Schema analysis is critical**: Spend time understanding the schema structure, required properties, and relationship mechanisms before creating blocks
 - **Version awareness**: The schema evolves.
 What worked in one version may not work in another.
 Always use the current version